 Together, the brain and the nerves that control your body are called the central nervous system.
 This system operates on internal controls that seemingly run on autopilot.
-It’s usually divided into two parts: the sympathetic and parasympathetic nervous systems.
-Some classify it as having a third part, the enteric nervous system, which controls most of the activity of the gastrointestinal system.

 The sympathetic nervous system is your “fight or flight” side.
 Stress and anxiety activate this system.
 They set off a chain reaction of hormone release that increases how fast your heart beats, pumps more blood to your muscles, and slows or even stops digestive processes in your stomach.